 I was sworn in as the city councillor for Ward 4 on 1 December 2014 and I'm serving my first term on city council.
-In addition to serving on city council, I'm a consultant at Groundforce Digital, a company that designs and produces web sites and trains people how to use digital tools effectively.
+In addition to serving on city council, I'm a part-owner of Groundforce Digital, a company that designs and produces web sites and trains people how to use digital tools effectively.

 As a city councillor representing Ward 4, my job has several distinct aspects: